COMING 2025

 Finding Our Way Home

-Broken Family - Finding Our Way Home
+BROKEN FAMILY - Finding Our Way Home

-I was separated from my siblings and left in the terrifying care of a sexually abusive uncle.
+Shortly after her disappearance I was separated from my siblings and left in the terrifying care of a sexually abusive uncle.
 This nightmare was punctuated by the erratic appearances of my father as he continually reinvented himself, taking my siblings and me on a chaotic ride through a series of emotionally-unavailable "mothers", illegal careers, and naked-hippie gatherings, only to return me to my uncle.
 Wanting to raise our consciousness, our father was smoking pot with us by the time we were 6, 7 and 8 years old.

-I was 13, homeless, and on the violent streets of Denver where survival often meant making harrowing choices.
+Navigating a maze of confusion, distrust and fear, I felt the weight of my secret plans to escape my fathers house, knowing I would be leaving my siblings, my only anchors, behind.
+But, I felt like I had no choice and at 13 I left home to spend the next several years on the violent streets of Denver, where survival often meant making harrowing choices.
 I found myself ensnared in survival-based sexual relationships with men more than twice my age, desperate to find security in a world that felt relentlessly hostile.
+With only five years of education between elementary and middle school, I faced extraordinary odds.

 It is a serious thing just to be alive on this fresh morning in this broken world